javierhf/technical-write-me/docs/about-me/index.md

 ## Overview

-**My name is Javier Hernández, alias Doc, and I'm a senior technical writer.** I love learning, that's why I'm a technical writer:
+**My name is Javier Hernández, alias Doc, and I'm a senior technical writer.** I love learning, and this is what I love from being a technical writer:

-* to learn continuously (from users, developers, and subject-matter experts)
+* I can learn continuously (from users, developers, and subject-matter experts)

-* to be able to ease the process of how they communicate with each other
+* I can improve the communication between users and product development teams

-* to help the product development team achieve their documentation goals
+* I can support product development teams to improve their documentation

-**Technical writing is all about learning** the language and the needs of your readers  and finding a way for successful communication.
+**Technical writing is all about learning** the language and the needs of your readers, and finding a way for successful communication.

 ## Previous Projects

-**I'm a computer network manager, and translator (a literary critic and a poet too).** This hybrid background allows me to be always prone to learn and keep in mind the users' (readers') point of view.
-That's why learning is one of my requirements to get involved in a new project.
+**I'm a computer network manager, and a translator (and literary critic and a poet too).** This hybrid background makes me eager to learn and keep in mind the users' (readers') point of view.

-**Check the following table** to read a quick overview of my latest projects.
+**Check the following table** to read about my latest projects.
 Each of them has a special place in my journey as a professional:

 |Project | Long Story Short |
 | ---------- | ----------------- |